 Microsoft accepts pull requests to the dynamics365smb-docs repo only, not the language-specific repos.
 If you have feedback about translations, you can report a GitHub issue in the relevant repo.

-Microsoft also accepts contributions and feedback about the developer and ITpro content through the dynamics365smb-devitpro-pb.
+Microsoft also accepts contributions and feedback about the development and administration content through the dynamics365smb-devitpro-pb.
 This repo does not have translation repos associated with it, but other than that, the same rules apply as for the dynamics365smb-docs repo.

 For more information, see Extend, Customize, and Collaborate on the Help.

 If you fork one of our repos, you will be authoring in something called MarkDown.
 We recommend that you learn the basics by referring to the Docs contributor guide.
 For more information, see Docs Markdown reference.

 The team that built the Docs.microsoft.com site have also developed an extension for Visual Studio Code that helps with MarkDown validation, for example.
 For more information, see Docs Authoring Pack for VS Code.
 However, you can also use other text editors.

 For other tips and tricks, see Extend, Customize, and Collaborate on the Help and Blog post: Collaborate on content for Business Central.

 If you want to deliver a localization app, or if you want to deliver your functionality in more than one country, you will want to translate the Help.
 To help you do that, we suggest that you take a look at the Microsoft Dynamics 365 Translation Service, which is available as preview in the Microsoft Dynamics Life Cycle Services.
 For more information, see Translate documentation files.

 The user assistance in the shape of tooltips and other user interface text is translated as part of the application.
 For more information, see Working with Translation Files.